pichotweb/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 This said, it's impossible to get rid of `null` completely because GDScript relies on built-in functions that work with `null` values.

-{{% notice note %}}
+{{% note %}}
-`None`, `null`, `NULL`, and similar references may well be the biggest mistake in the history of computing.
+`None`, `null`, `NULL`, and similar references could be the biggest mistake in the history of computing.
 Here's a detailed explanation from the man who invented it himself: [Null References: The Billion Dollar Mistake](//www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
-{{% /notice %}}
+{{% /note %}}

 ## Write self-documenting code and use comments sparingly